SIPHER Products

 Compare All Data Products

-Characteristic SIPHER Synthetic Population Health Indicator Dataset Inclusive Economy Indicator Dataset SIPHER-7 Wellbeing Domain Preferences (Survey Dataset) Aversion to Inequality (Survey Dataset) HWMIC (Health and Wellbeing Multi-Instrument Comparison) Dataset
+Characteristic SIPHER Synthetic Population Health Indicator Dataset Inclusive Economy (Local Authority Level) Dataset Inclusive Economy (Ward Level) Dataset SIPHER-7 Wellbeing Domain Preferences (Survey Dataset) Aversion to Inequality (Survey Dataset) HWMIC (Health and Wellbeing Multi-Instrument Comparison) Dataset

-Status Ready Ready Ready In Progress/Ready Soon In Progress/Ready Soon In Progress/Ready Soon
+Status Ready Ready Ready Ready In Progress/Ready Soon In Progress/Ready Soon In Progress/Ready Soon

 Purpose A quality-controlled, public available data source containing attribute-rich data at the individual level - with the aim to create a digital twin for every adult in the population with a large amount of associated information about each person.
 A variety of popualtion health indicators for small geographical units (local authorities and LSOAs/MSOAs) for use in statistical analyses and monitoring of area-level health inequalities.
-This dataset was designed to provide a meaningful operationalisation of the underlying concept of the inclusive economy, and to enable statistical models to further explore the concept.
+This dataset was designed to provide a meaningful operationalisation of the underlying concept of the inclusive economy at local authority level, and to enable statistical models to further explore the concept.
+This dataset was designed to provide a meaningful operationalisation of the underlying concept of the inclusive economy at electoral ward level.
 To represent a multi-dimensional measure of wellbeing, consisting of seven indicators, in terms of a single index metric, equivalent income.
 To elicit public preferences regarding trade-offs between improving wellbeing and reducing inequality.
 A dataset with a battery of self-reporting health and wellbeing indicators from a large UK sample, oversampling from Scotland.

 Context Individual level data enable us to understand an individuals’ situations, what happens to them over time or when affected by changes due to external events or policies.
 The lack of a comprehensive register-based system in Great Britain has made it challenging to access data on individuals across multiple domains.
 The SIPHER Synthetic Population helps bridging this gap by providing a representative, attribute-rich dataset reflecting the whole of the adult population in Great Britain.
 By randomly selecting individuals from a survey and assigning them to small geographical areas based on census statistics, the SIPHER Synthetic Population ensures that the distribution of demographic characteristics for all sampled individuals corresponds exactly to the true demographic structure within each small census output area.
 This enables researchers to derive area-level profiles which would otherwise not be available.
 In more complex applications, the dataset can be used to simulate policy interventions and explore their potential impact on individuals and households at a granular resolution, distinguishing small geographical areas such and even population subgroups within these areas.
 Modelling the impact of public policy on health requires a shared understanding of how we conceptualise and measure health as an outcome.
 We need a set of health indicators that are meaningful in the context of understanding the effects of policies and interventions of interest to SIPHER, such as those aiming to create an inclusive economy or improve mental health.
 These indicators can be derived either from synthetic data (e.g., SIPHER Synthetic Popualtion) or from non-synthetic data sources (e.g., ONS/NRS data) SIPHER has adopted a particular understanding which focuses on economic inclusion, rather than inclusive growth.
 There are multiple approaches and definitions of what constitutes an inclusive economy.
 To date, there is no single definition of the concept.
 In response, SIPHER has developed a collection of indicators for researchers and policymakers which describes the extent and nature of economic inclusion across local authorities in Great Britain.
-The creation of the data set has been informed by an initial review of the underlying theoretical concepts.
+The creation of the dataset has been informed by an initial review of the underlying theoretical concepts.
+The selection and estimation of all indicators benefited from co-production between SIPHER researchers and policy partners.
+SIPHER has adopted a particular understanding which focuses on economic inclusion, rather than inclusive growth.
+There are multiple approaches and definitions of what constitutes an inclusive economy.
+To date, there is no single definition of the concept.
+In response, SIPHER has developed a collection of indicators for researchers and policymakers which describes the extent and nature of economic inclusion across electoral wards in Great Britain.
+The creation of the dataset has been informed by an initial review of the underlying theoretical concepts.
 The selection and estimation of all indicators benefited from co-production between SIPHER researchers and policy partners.
 SIPHER’s WS6 team has developed a wellbeing indicator set comprising seven indicators - SIPHER-7.
 While SIPHER-7 describes people’s wellbeing across these seven indicators, when some indicators improve and others worsen, it is difficult to judge whether overall wellbeing is improving or worsening.
 The purpose of this part of the project is to collapse the multi-dimensional wellbeing indicators into a single index metric for wellbeing, equivalent income.
 To do this, four surveys using Discrete Choice Experiments (DCE) were conducted with a sample of the UK public.
 Participants were asked to review a set of ten choice tasks, each involving two imaginary scenarios described in terms of SIPHER-7, and select which scenario they believed was better.
 In three of the surveys, participants were asked to complete the tasks from a personal perspective (i.e., which scenario they would want for themselves), and in the remaining survey, participants were asked to complete the task from a social perspective (i.e., which scenario they think would be better for policy makers to bring about for others).
 The econometrically estimated parameters represent the relative values given to the seven wellbeing indicators of SIPHER-7 by samples of the UK general public.
 Public policies aim to improve wellbeing and reduce wellbeing inequality, but it is not always possible to do both.
 How do the public balance the trade-off between improving wellbeing and reducing inequality?
 The relative importance people place on increasing averages and reducing inequalities (or “inequality aversion”) was elicited from a sample of the UK general public (n=53).
 Respondents participated in one of eleven online discussion groups, where a series of quantitative trade-off exercises were explained and discussed.
 Each respondent then completed the same exercise individually.
 The exercises covered aversion to inequality in: (a) an overall measure of wellbeing (equivalent income); (b) lifetime health across otherwise equal individuals; and (c) lifetime health across the rich and poor.
 Different surveys use different health outcome indicators.
 Therefore, data might be available for one indicator set when another is required.
 For example, answers to SF-12 survey items are available but a WEMWBS value is required.
 This is a large-cross section online survey of the general public (n=12,401) where respondents are asked to self-report their health and wellbeing across a battery of questions.
 This dataset allows the estimation of a statistical mapping algorithm between the different indicator sets.

 Strengths The SIPHER Synthetic Population is representative of the demographic characteristics of the respective area - down to a low geographical resolution.
 The strength of the SIPHER Synthetic Population is that it provides a wide range of information at the level of individuals.
 This information can be aggregated into groupings of interest (e.g. sex, income groups) and particular geographical units of interest (LSOA/DZ; MSOA; Local Authorities etc.).
 The method used to develop the dataset is referred to as spatial microsimulation.
 We often use the SIPHER Synthetic Population in conjunction with other models we have developed.
 This enables us to determine whether an intervention has benefitted a population group of interest.
 Small-area health indicators can be used to monitor area-level health inequalities or as inputs in statistical models.
 In addition, all health outcome measures can be attached to the Synthetic Population representing area-level health indicators.
 SIPHER reviewed the available measures and conducted a consensus process with SIPHER colleagues to agree on a final set of indicators.
 The criteria used were: 1.
 Interpretability -accessible & meaningful to decision makers, 2.
 Sensitivity to policy – the indicator can plausibly show the effects of policy.
 3. Indicator can show impacts of pandemic on health.
 4. Timeliness – refers to the current health state.
 5. Availability of timeseries data